 apt-get install mariadb-server mariadb-client -y

-Then, try to start MariaDB and enable it to star after the system reboot when the installation is finished.
+Then, try to start MariaDB and enable it to start after the system reboot when the installation is finished.
 So, run:

 systemctl start mariadb systemctl enable mariadb